prominence-eosc/docs/advanced-workflows.md

 A single workflow can of course contain different types of job factories.

 ## Combining job factories and DAGs
-It is possible to define a workflow involving both job factories and dependencies between jobs.
+It is possible to define a workflow involving both job factories and dependencies between jobs, for example:

 ![Job factory in a DAG](jobfactorydag.png)

-In the example below we use a job factory to run 4 `process` jobs, then once these have completed a `merge` job is run.
+In the example job description below we use a job factory to run 3 `process` jobs, then once these have completed a `merge` job is run.
 ```json
 {
   "name": "factory-dag-workflow",